 If you own a boat or work repairing electronics or scrapping older machines or lights, you may have ballasts on hand that you don’t need anymore.

-These are intricate pieces of equipment, and you wouldn’t be the first to try to recycle ballasts for cash!
-Unfortunately, only 12% of working electronics get recycled or reused.
+These are intricate pieces of equipment, and you wouldn’t be the first to try to recycle one for cash!

 Although not everyone has the drive to make money scrapping fluorescent light ballasts, there are some things you can do to make it pay.